microsoftgraph/Intune-PowerShell-SDK-Code-Generator/README.md

 - The executable accepts a Reader assembly and Writer assembly.
     - The Reader is able to parse the input text file into Vipr's intermediate (generic) representation.
     - The Writer accepts this intermediate representation and returns a list of file objects, i.e. (string,path) pairs.
-        - Vipr then writes these files in the given file structure to the output folder.
+        - Vipr then writes these files in the given folder structure to the output folder.

 ## Why a custom writer?
 No existing PowerShell writers are available for Vipr.
 Also, the .Net/Java/Python Graph SDK's writer would not easily lend itself to PowerShell's syntax, behavior or best practices.